cirope/puppet/README.md

 Puppet configurations used in Cirope's servers.
 All running Rails (or at least Rack) applications.

-The only _official_ supported distribution is Ubuntu (typically the last LTS available)
+The only _officially_ supported distribution is Ubuntu (the last LTS available) and Debian.

 ## Installation